miomip/School-Project/plans.md

 ###### Ok I don't have any good jokes right now so
 ###### What did the lazy programmer tell his boss?
 "The Hello World! program is beginning to get a bit to big with all those whitespaces boss" then the boss says "Why are you so racist over white things Jack?
-You don't even want it in the Hello World! program"
+You don't even want it in the Hello World! program!"